-Ottawa — Catholic Near East Welfare Association has launched a campaign to rush emergency assistance to more than 100,000 Christians fleeing their homes in northern Iraq.
+Catholic Near East Welfare Association has launched a campaign to rush emergency assistance to tens of thousands of Christians forced to flee their homes in the northern Iraqi city of Mosul.

-Ordered by ISIS extremists of the self-proclaimed Islamic Caliphate to convert, pay a special tax or die, Christians of the city of Mosul — some 25,000 people — fled a few weeks ago to the Christian villages of the Nineveh Plain, including the ancient towns of Alqosh and Qaraqosh.
-Last night, those safe havens fell to ISIS fighters.
+Ordered by ISIS extremists of the self-proclaimed Islamic Caliphate to convert, pay a special tax or die, Mosul’s Christians have instead fled to the Christian villages of the Nineveh Plain — some just a few miles from Mosul — or to the autonomous Kurdistan Region of Iraq.

-CNEWA’s Canada National Director, Carl Hétu, announced that CNEWA will rush support to the bishops, clergy and religious, “who are putting their lives at risk by providing water, food, medicines and pastoral care to the displaced.
+CNEWA’s president, Msgr.
+John E. Kozar, announced CNEWA will rush support to the bishops, clergy and religious, “who in the frenzy are courageously providing water, food, mattresses and medicines to their flock,” wherever their flight takes them.